 top of page

-Large language models (LLMs) have finally broken into the mainstream.
+Generative AI and large language models (AI) have finally broken into the mainstream.
 LLM-driven tools are transformational.
 They’ve revolutionized consumer products (auto-suggest, Google Translate, Grammarly) and now LLMs are coming for the investment research industry.

-Artificial intelligence is an extremely powerful and effective tool.
+Artificial intelligence is an extremely powerful and effective tool for equity research.
 However, there’s no denying that we’re in the midst of a hype cycle.
 We made this list to help our friends, partners and users cut through the noise, and focus on what matters.
-We’ve included a list of some of the AI tools on the market with notes on their strengths and limitations.
+Below you will find a list of the AI tools on the market with notes on their strengths and limitations.

 Finance-specific tools using generative AI